Best 2 Person Tents

 Weight and Portability

-To be honest, you can find lighter tents on the market.
+To be honest, you can find lighter versions on the market.
 The main reason for the extra weight increase is because of the polyester fabric.

 Even though the Tungsten does sacrifice some added extra pounds, it does so to enhance its durability and structural integrity.
 All in all, it is hard to blame Marmot for doing such.